In a complex financial landscape it can be hard to know what to do with your money, capital, and assets. ...

-- Certain participators will be restricted from being beneficiaries of the trust.
+- Certain participants will be restricted from being beneficiaries of the trust.

-A CGT exempt sale potentially provides for an even more efficient exit than a sale with the benefit of entrepreneurs’ relief, particularly now the lifetime limit has been reduced to £1m.
-Clearly, financing the sale will form a large practical hurdle to clear, but it may simply require that payment is staged over a longer period, to allow the company to generate sufficient excess cash to fund the trust and allow the departing shareholder to be paid off.
+A CGT exempt sale potentially provides an even more efficient exit than a sale, when including the benefit of entrepreneurs’ relief, particularly now the lifetime limit has been reduced to £1m.
+Financing the sale will form a large practical hurdle to clear, but it may simply require that the payment is staged over a longer period, allowing the company to generate sufficient excess cash to fund the trust, and to allow the departing shareholder to be paid off.
 With the disposal being exempt from CGT, the former shareholder will not have an impending CGT bill to be concerned about.

-Clearly not wishing to be too generous, there is only an exemption from IT and not national insurance contributions on these bonuses, therefore any amounts paid would still be subject to Class 1 Primary and Secondary contributions.
+Clearly not wishing to be too generous, there is only one exemption from IT and not national insurance contributions on these bonuses.
+Therefore any amounts paid would still be subject to Class 1 Primary and Secondary contributions.

 Inheritance Tax (IHT)

-Section 86 Inheritance Tax Act (IHTA) 1984, the section that sets the conditions for IHT of an ordinary employee benefit trust to be not treated as relevant property, also incorporates the provisions to ensure an EOT is also not treated as relevant property for IHT.
+Section 86 Inheritance Tax Act (IHTA) 1984, sets the conditions for IHT for an ordinary employee benefit trust to not be treated as relevant property, incorporating the provisions to ensure an EOT is also not treated as relevant property for IHT.
 Not being relevant property means that the trust assets escape the normal principle and exit IHT charges applied to trusts.

 Corporation Tax (CT)

-The tax free bonus payments made to employees will represent ‘qualifying benefits’ under the employee benefit contributions rules set out in CTA 2009 ensuring that the payments will afford the employer company a CT deduction for the payments.
+The tax free bonus payments made to employees will represent ‘qualifying benefits’ under the employee benefit contributions rules set out in CTA 2009.
+This ensures that the payments will afford the employer company a CT deduction for the payments.

-In line with the Nuttall review of employee ownership, the intended results of such a trust are that employees become incentivised and motivated to work hard and contribute to the company’s future success.
-The arrangement effectively helps to align the interests of the company’s shareholders and the employees and a focus may be shifted to increasing the productivity and profitability of the company they are associated with.
+In line with the Nuttall review of employee ownership, the intended results of such a trust are that employees become incentivised, motivated to work hard and contribute to the company’s future success.
+The arrangement effectively helps to align the interests of the company’s shareholders and the employees, allowing focus to be shifted to increasing the productivity and profitability of their company.